 Dan Breen had been sworn into the secret organisation, the Irish Republican Brotherhood, in 1912 at the age of eighteen.
 In 1914, he joined the Irish Volunteers but due to Mac Neill’s cancellation order and resulting confusion, like most of the Volunteers, took no part in the fighting of 1916.
 He made up for that omission afterwards.

-Sean Treacy, whom Breen admired tremendously and who, according to Breen himself had a much wider and more defined political ideology.
+Sean Treacy, whom Breen admired tremendously had, according to Breen himself a much wider and more defined political ideology.
 He left school at the age of 14 and joined the IRB at the age of 16, in 1911.
 He was also a member of Connradh na Gaeilge.
 Arrested in the roundups after the 1916 Rising, he spent two years interned without trial.
 As soon as he was released in 1918, Treacy was made vice-commander of the Third Tipperary Brigade of the Volunteers which, in 1919, became the IRA and he was eager to start the war to rid Ireland of British colonialism.

 Treacy and Breen had eventful times in Tipperary and nearby counties as they escalated their war against the British colonial occupation, attacking RIC barracks and carrying out ambushes.
 Among their most dangerous and famous events was the daring IRA rescue at Knockalong of Sean Hogan from the train in which he was being carried as a prisoner under armed escort on 13th May 1919, in which a fierce hand-to-hand struggle took place and both Treacy and Breen were seriously wounded.